MicrosoftDocs/Viva/Viva/glint/setup/insights-integration.md

 ## Sending and managing data

+This guidance is for the initial data send to Insights only.

-1. On the Send Data to Viva Insights page, Select Programs by enabling the checkbox next to the recurring or ad hoc program listed.
-You may choose more than one program.
+1. On the *Send Data to Viva Insights* page, **Select Programs** by enabling the checkbox next to the recurring or ad hoc program listed.
+You can choose more than one program.

 :::image type="content" source="../../media/glint/setup/glintsights-select-programs.png"alt-text="Screenshot of the Send data to Viva Insights button.":::